-Riveting action and alien-looking creatures turn child play into an opportunity to exercise true heroism.
+Riveting action and alien-looking creatures turn child play into an opportunity to perform true heroism.
 Armadillos mostly appear at night.
 They are not from another galaxy.

 Fast moves and group efforts save a farm family's home and bring friends up to speed with this unusual animal.
 Animals teach life skills and lessons in adaptability.

 There's no need to crash like Foxy Armadillos to learn slight changes can make huge differences.
 Meet these V. R. Duin creatures so you will recognize them when you see them sashaying in the water.

 Meet These Unusual Creatures

 Land-dwelling armadillos are mammals, like whales, porpoises and dolphins.
 Mammals have lungs and nurse their babies.
 They may look bald, but all of them have hair during part or all of their lifetime.

 Most fish use inside swim bladders to go up or down.
 Armadillos sink or float with stomach and intestine gas.
 Water-going armadillos hold their breath for six minutes.
 People may last for two.

 Babies in a litter are of the same sex.
 They are called “pups”, like baby rays and sharks.
 Whales, dolphins and porpoises have “calves”.
 At birth, the pups' armor is soft, like baby stingrays' stingers.

 Nine-banded females produce one egg.
 It splits into four babies.
 As with sharks, birth can be put on hold.
-Delaying delivery can maximize their pups' survival.
+Delaying delivery can avoid bad conditions and improve the pups' survival.

 Like sharks, non-picky armadillos eat tasty morsels, dead or alive.
 They eat plants and animals.
 Some sharks also dine on plants.
 When these diners go after food, items of beauty may get destroyed.

 Armadillos are fast on their feet.
 Like members of the ray family, they prefer to flee.
-Why hide or curl up like balls?
+Why hide or curl into balls?
 They move faster than most rays.
 Their speed bursts rival some sharks.

 Long noses and trumpet-like ears do their navigating.
 Armadillos also have wiry hairs on their sides and bellies to feel their way around objects in the dark.
 Some people call these "curb feelers".